 Meet the people putting the power of shared purpose and collective wisdom to work.

-Our Investment Policy Committee and our Evidence-Based Investment Committee form the foundation of Buckingham’s overall investment and planning philosophies.
+Our Investment Policy Committee and our Evidence-Driven Investment Committee form the foundation of Buckingham’s overall investment and planning philosophies.
 The committees are where the power of collective experience and the rigor of research, data and behavioral science come together to shape our policies, support our advisors and guide our clients.

 Investment Policy Committee